 How Do I Become a Supervised Visitation Monitor?

 Professional Supervised Visitation Monitors are in high demand.
 Families are facing conflict in every courthouse throughout the country and many are ordered into Supervised Visitation.
+(Jump to the Provider Training info.)

 A Parent may be ordered into Supervised (or Monitored) Visitation in order to have access to their child in a safe, neutral environment.
 Sometimes, a friend or relative can be the visitation monitor, but this often ends up in chaos and conflict.